The Emmys' "Reparation Emmys" Skit Highlighted The Show's Serious Diversity Problem

 Things got a bit better throughout the night, but the point still stands that we have a long way to go, and Che was quick to remind people of that.
 Check out the full video of the sketch below:

-"You know how it is to host those awards shows," Che said during a recent appearance on Ellen DeGeneres' show, per THR.
+"You know how it is to host those awards shows," Che said during a recent appearance on Ellen DeGeneres' show, per The Hollywood Reporter.
 "It's about kinda just keeping everybody entertained, but the real job, or the real pressure, is for the nominees.
 That's what the show is for, so we're just trying to keep it moving.
 It's really not up to us."